DONGChuan/Yummy-Jekyll/README.md

 For example, [a demo post](https://github.com/DONGChuan/DONGChuan.github.io/edit/master/_posts/2016-04-22-CSS-Animation.md)

+But if you do not like it or your post is quite short.
+You want to hide this navigation to make your post occupy your full screen.
+You just need to set **no-post-nav:true** in the Front Matter of the post where you want to hide this feature :D

 #### [Github Module](http://dongchuan.github.io/open-source)

 This module will get automatically all your repository information from github.
 But to test on your local, you must keep internet connection.